eduk8s-tests/lab-tkg-aws-installer/README.md

 docker rm lab-tkg-aws-installer
 ```

-The installer also creates four docker volumes.
+The installer also creates five docker volumes.
 These are used for holding
-the downloaded installer binaries, as well as the ``tkg`` and ``kubectl``
+the downloaded installer binaries and resources, as well as the ``tkg`` and
-configuration.
-They exist such that if the container is stopped and you run
+``kubectl`` configuration.
+They exist such that if the container is stopped
-it again, you still have the configuration and ``tkg`` binary which allows
+and you run it again, you still have the configuration and ``tkg`` binary
-you to still talk to the management cluster.
+which allows you to still talk to the management cluster.

 To remove these volumes run: